3 Lea Cottages,

 PERMITS

 Anglers must obtain a permit before beginning to fish, otherwise they may be regarded as poaching and liable for prosecution.
 Permits are not transferable to another person and any alteration to a permit makes it void.
-Day permits where issued are for the twenty-four hours of the calendar day of which the date is shown on the front face.
-It is illegal to fish for seatrout and salmon on Sundays in Scotland, and no Sunday fishing is allowed on the Fishery.
+It is illegal to fish for seatrout on Sundays in Scotland.

 FISHING METHODS